 2. Better Internet Quality and the Rise of 5G

-Similarly as the measure of data produced and stored around the globe is expected to grow enormously in 2019, purchasers will also expect better and quicker connections from network providers.
+Similarly to the measure of data produced and stored around the globe is expected to grow enormously in 2019, purchasers will also expect better and quicker connections from network providers.

 Worth reading: Role of Cloud Computing in the Internet of Things